BadFish-HSrui/FPSLocker-Warehouse/FORMAT.md

 This is used to write assembly instructions instead of integers for better maintenance.
 FPSLocker automatically calculates offsets based of main_offset value.
 - `main_offset` - where value should be written relative to `main` executable start in RAM.
 - `instructions` - it's always a list, it stores instructions in list format.
-Read about instructions in `ASM Instructions` section.
+Read about instructions [HERE](#asm-instructions).

 # List of types accepted by `DECLARATIONS`
 > [!IMPORTANT]